ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 Starting a signal returns a [disposable](#disposables) which can be used to interrupt/cancel the work associated Signal.

-Just like Signals, Signal Producers can also be manipulated.
+Just like signals, signal Producers can also be manipulated via functions like `map`, `filter`, etc.
 Every signal operator can be `lift`ed to operate upon Signal Producers instead.
 In other words, `lift` creates a new Signal Producer which will apply the given signal operator to __every__ signal created from the producer.
 <!-- TODO: |> is a different kind of operator as signal operators.
 How can this be clearified? -->